wang12580/hitb/hitb_umbrella/README.md

 ### 本项目参考以下项目
+* [Asch](https://github.com/AschPlatform/asch) Asch is an efficient, flexible, safe and decentralized application platform, which was initially designed to lower the barrier to entry for developers.The services provided by the Asch platform include a public chain and a set of application SDKs.
 * [Oniichain](https://github.com/freester1/Oniichain) simple block chain in elixir
 * [coincoin](https://github.com/robinmonjo/coincoin) Blockchain based cryptocurrency proof-of-concept in Elixir.
 Feedback welcome
 * [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) ZeroNet - Decentralized websites using Bitcoin crypto and BitTorrent network